Tintern Abbey United Kingdom

 Where to Eat

-The Whitebrook restaurant (a Michelin star as of recent years), 5 km north of Tintern, serves a tasting menu based on hyper-local sourcing from the Wye Valley.
-The walk between Tintern and Whitebrook along the valley bottom makes for a reasonable afternoon combination if the booking is planned around the timing.
+The Whitebrook restaurant (Michelin star) 5 km north of Tintern serves a tasting menu based on hyper-local sourcing from the Wye Valley.
+The walk from Tintern to Whitebrook along the valley bottom makes for a reasonable afternoon combination.
+The Anchor in Tintern village handles straightforward pub food at the end of a walk.

 Getting There and Staying